 When I returned home, I found the same news story in my email.
 It seems that, according to the World Values Survey published in New Scientist magazine, that Nigerians are the most gleeful folks on the planet while the former Soviet countries fare the worst.
 The researchers concluded from their data that consumerism is the leading happiness suppressant.
 The happiest folks seem not to overindulge themselves or even want to.

 This validates what I have seen in my practice.
 A number one stressor for Americans is consumer related pressure, called Debt Stress.
 Striving after bigger, newer and better while going deeper and longer in debt keeps us fearful and awake nights.
 It doesn't do much for relationships either when jobs and careers come before love and family.
+MOney issues are one of the leading factors in divorces.
 I see this every day in marriages and families torn asunder by up-side-down values.
 Suze Orman says it best when it comes to understanding the true value of wealth.
 'People first, then money, then things.'
 Even psychiatry knows that the best buffers against stress are caring human (and animal) attachments.

 Several years ago, I self-applied a coaching program called "Simplify your Life."
 I went against the cultural trends, and down-sized most everything and got out of debt in the process.
 I have never been more relaxed, content and happy in my life.